cmt-dtu-energy/hypermagnetics/README.md

 - Python 3.x
 - jax, equinox, optax
+- [for training] wandb
-- [for training] wandb, matplotlib, ipython, ipykernel
+- [for visualisation] matplotlib, ipykernel, pyvista, jupyterlab, trame, ipywidgets
 - [for Apple Silicon] ml-dtypes==0.2.0, jax-metal==0.0.4
 - [for Linux with NVIDIA GPU] the JAX wheel should be install from URL as shown below